Penn Township, Centre County, Pennsylvania

 Penn Township is a township in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 1,214 at the 2020 census.
 Poe Valley State Park is in Penn Township.

 Geography

 According to the United States Census Bureau, the township has a total area of 73.5 sqkm, of which 0.05 sqkm, or 0.07%, is water.

 Penn Township is bordered by Miles Township to the north, Haines Township to the east, Mifflin County to the south and Gregg Township to the west and north.
 The township also surrounds the separate borough of Millheim and is part of the Penns Valley region of Centre County.

+The township contains the census-designated place of Coburn.